|Game Name:||Doom 3|

 I can’t say that either of the complaints aren’t valid, and I absolutely see where they’re coming from.
 At the same time, I can see why id did what they did, and I personally am quite on board with the experience Doom 3 offers.
 I’ve never been scared or afraid in a game – not once – but a part of me still likes trying.
 And Doom 3 sure as shit has a great mood to it.
 Most of the base looks legitimately functional (with plenty of PR videos laying around explaining many of the whirring gizmos), and you can tell a lot of thought, time, and care went into creating this base a real (and real scary) space.
-Doom was no longer just monster mazes focused on the best places to drop traps, and I appreciated that.
+Doom was no longer just monster mazes holding keycards, and I appreciated that.

 That’s not to say that I don’t have some personal grumbles.
 For starters, like your mom without her makeup, this game looks best in the dark.
 The inky shadows do a tremendous job of setting the mood, but also in hiding the engine’s graphical deficiencies.
 Basic bump mapping quickly falls apart at close range, revealing textures to be uniformly flat and low-res.
 Models don’t have enough polygons, so everything from an Imp’s limbs to Betruger’s bald head (they hadn’t quite figured out hair tech yet) all feature awkward sharp points.
 Even decorations are revealed to be sparse with all the light on, and reused textures become noticeable.
 Most any terror gets stripped away when you switch on your torch, and all the blemishes become apparent.